mbnshtck/jupyter-kql-magic/README.rst

     In[3]: %config kqlmagic.feedback = False

-Please note: if you have autopandas set to true, the option will not apply.
+Please note: if you have auto_dataframe set to true, the option will not apply.
 You can set the pandas display limit by using the pandas ``max_rows`` option as described in the `pandas documentation <http://pandas.pydata.org/pandas-docs/version/0.18.1/options.html#frequently-used-options>`_.

 Pandas
 ------